DarkCart/NBasic/README.md

 **function: functionName: functionAction**

 While and for loops are implemented, so are if statements.
 As of NBasic 1.2 all GUI functionality has been removed.

+Older versions of NBasic are on the "jw" branch